tpasfieldERAU/fract/README.md

 # fract
-Generation program for various mandelbrot-derived fractals.
+Generation program for various forms of fractals derived from the Mandelbrot Set.
 ---
 Currently in very rough development.
 No execution tags added yet.
 If you want different outputs, use different functions inside `main()` and do it yourself.